 Meet the Interim Team

-Incorporation of the non-profit (proposed name Polluter Pay Federation) is being planned by a Temporary Steering Committee, which has openings.
-We seek in particular representatives of First Nations and municipal governments.
-All Temporary Steering Committee Members also belong to the Alberta Liabilities Disclosure Project Coalition.
+The Polluter Pay Federation is now a registered Canadian not-for-profit organization.
+The initial Directors and officers are identified below.
+We seek in particular representatives of First Nations and municipal governments to join our board in future.
+All initial Directors also belong to the Alberta Liabilities Disclosure Project Coalition.

 The current Temporary Steering Committee members (5) are introduced below.

 Clearly Alberta’s leading expert on the history of profitability of Alberta’s oil and gas industry and the matter of unfunded industry liabilities, Regan is the founder of Reclaim Alberta and a member of the Alberta Liabilities Disclosure Project Coalition (ALDP).
 Regan is a popular speaker and guest on radio and podcast shows.
 Like other Committee Members, he has come to realize that the solution for Alberta’s financial woes and full employment lie in a return to the rule of law and a property rights lobby that is equal to that of industry.
 Regan brings his thoughtfulness, ability to communicate, his extensive research, and a background in political science and journalism to the committee.
 Regan is passionate about job creation and economic opportunities for Albertans associated with clean up of the messes industry is leaving in its wake.